D33pfield/MSFS-BC-AIRPORTS/README.md

 A collection of pass overs on smaller airports in the B.C. area.

 The long term goal is to touch up most BC area airstrips and airports.
-I'm still learning alot so its probablly going to be slow going.
+I'm still learning alot so its probablly going to be messy and slow going.
 Keep in mind most of these will always be a WIP

 ## Downloads
 You can either download the release builds from the releases page or you can grab the latest in \<ICAO>\Packages\